joaomilho/shoot/README.md

 ```

-If you wanna just test your scenarios, without paying SauceLabs and wasting time with remote connections:
+If you wanna just test your scenarios, without paying BrowserStack and wasting time with remote connections:

 	$ shoot test my_scenario.rb